Saturday, May 14, 2011

 1988: Gloria Estefan had a #1 with "Anything For You".
 Johnny Hates Jazz had one of the top songs ever to peak at #2--"Shattered Dreams", while "Wishing Well" from Terence Trent D'Arby was at #3, George Michael's great song "One More Try" rose from 14 to 4 and Natalie Cole's cover of "Pink Cadillac" remained at #5.

-1988: Faith by George Michael regained the #1 spot on the album chart ten weeks after it had fallen from the top.
+1988: Faith by George Michael regained the #1 spot on the Album chart ten weeks after it had fallen from the top.
 The Soundtrack to "Dirty Dancing" slipped to second.

-1992: Kiss released the album Revenge, featuring new drummer Eric Singer.
+1992: KISS released the album Revenge, featuring new drummer Eric Singer.

 1993: Duran Duran performed at Tower Records in Los Angeles in a show broadcast live to Tokyo, London and Sydney.
+(Note: some websites claim the show was May 15.
+Incorrect--according to the newspaper 'The Los Angeles Times' and an article in 'Billboard' magazine dated May 22, the show was May 14.)

 1993: It was time to pick up some music history at an auction at Christies in London.
-The acoustic guitar that Elvis used in his first recordings in 1954 was up for bid and it sold for $152,000.
-Four costumes worn by Kiss sold for $35,385.
+The acoustic guitar that Elvis used in his first recordings in 1954 was up for bid and it sold for £130,285 ($152,000).
+Four costumes worn by KISS sold for £20,000 ($35,385).

 1994: After four weeks at #1 and four weeks at #2, "The Sign" by Ace of Base had now climbed back up to the top and remained there for another week.

-2006: The Red Hot Chili Peppers reached #1 on the U.K. album chart with Stadium Arcadium.
+2006: The Red Hot Chili Peppers reached #1 on the U.K. Album chart with Stadium Arcadium.

 2008: Metallica kicked off a tour at the Wiltern Theater in Los Angeles, California.